taustation-fan/players-guide/README.md

 The second factor is availability.
 Career tasks can be tied to locations (you can only repair ships at a Port, and only analyze security footage at Security), and not all stations have all areas.
-Ports are everywhere, Sick Bay, Cloning Vats, Brig and Security are also nearly ubiquitous.
+Ports are everywhere, Sick Bay, Brig and Security are also nearly ubiquitous.
+Cloning Vats can be found on all stations except Daedalus and the Jump Gates.

 Finally, some careers are more dangerous than others; if a majority of tasks sound illegal, you might spend quite some time in the Brig.